-A synchronous condenser (also called a synchronous capacitor or synchronous compensator) is a DC-excited synchronous machine (large rotating generators), whose shaft is not attached to any driving equipment.
-This device provides improved voltage regulation and stability by continuously generating/absorbing adjustable reactive power, improved short-circuit strength and frequency stability by providing synchronous inertia.
-Its purpose is not to convert electric to mechanical power or vice versa, but to make use of the machines reactive power control capabilities and the synchronous inertia.
-They constitute an interesting alternative solution to capacitor banks in power system due to the ability to continuous adjustment of the reactive power amount.
-They are perfectly suited to control the voltage on long transmission lines or in networks with high penetration of power electronic devices and in networks of high risk of ‘islanding’ from the main network.
+A synchronous condenser (also called a synchronous capacitor or synchronous compensator) is a DC-excited synchronous machine (large rotating generators) whose shaft is not attached to any driving equipment.
+This device provides improved voltage regulation and stability by continuously generating / absorbing adjustable reactive power as well as improved short-circuit strength and frequency stability by providing synchronous inertia.
+Its purpose is not to convert electric to mechanical power or vice versa, but to make use of the machine’s reactive power control capabilities and the synchronous inertia.
+It constitutes an interesting alternative solution to capacitor banks in the power system due to the ability to continuously adjust the reactive power amount.
+Synchronous condensers are perfectly suited to control-ling the voltage on long transmission lines or in networks with a high penetration of power electronic de-vices as well as in networks where there is a high risk of ‘islanding’ from the main network.

-Synchronous condenser is a conventional solution that is used for decades for regulating reactive power before there were any power electronics compensation system.
+A synchronous condenser is a conventional solution that has been used for decades for regulating reactive power before there were any power electronics compensation systems.

-The development of high-temperature superconductivity enabled the development of a second type: high temperature superconductor (HTS) based machines being smaller, lighter, more efficient, and less expensive to manufacture and operate, than conventional machines.
+The development of high-temperature superconductivity enabled the development of a second type: HTS based machines which are smaller, lighter, more efficient and less expensive to manufacture and operate than conventional machines.
 Advancements in the HTS wire technology have resulted in superconducting electromagnets that can operate at higher temperatures than those made of low-temperature superconductor materials.
-As a result, they utilize simpler, less costly, and more efficient cooling systems.
-This made HTS wires technically feasible and economically viable for condenser applications at power ratings lower than that could be done with the low-temperature superconductor wire.
+Consequently, they utilise simpler, less costly and more efficient cooling systems.
+This makes HTS wires technically feasible and economically viable for condenser applications at power ratings lower than this can be achieved with the low-temperature superconductor wire.

 Components & enablers

-Typical components of a (complete solution for a) synchronous condenser are:
+Typical components of a (complete solution) synchronous condenser are:

 - Stator and rotor with solid integral pole tips